 If you’re interested in any of our instructional feedback services below, please submit the form at the bottom of the page.
-SGIF Feedback is now available, use the form to sign up for a mid-semester Small Group Instructional Feedback (SGIF) session for Fall 2014.
-Please check back in the future for Fall 2014 SGIF dates.
+SGIF Feedback is now available, use the form to sign up for a mid-semester Small Group Instructional Feedback (SGIF) session for Spring 2015.

 What is Instructional Feedback?

 Instructional feedback is a service we provide that enables you, the teacher, to receive immediate feedback from your students before the end of the semester.
 The short term benefits are that you can make changes and alterations to your course(s) while your students are still enrolled.
 In other words, your current students can reap the benefits of this service.
 The long term benefits are that you can look ahead to future courses and determine which classroom methods and practices need tweaking and improving.
 Your future students will also benefit from this service.
 Additionally, if educators are made aware of what is working and what isn’t working in their classrooms, they become better at what they do.
 In turn, this often results in more fruitful relationships with students and overall, a more fulfilling role as a teacher in a college and university setting.